peeje17/Sesame-Street---Childrens-learning/README.md

   **Figure 4**: OLS regression (clustered) on childrens knowledge about numbers
 </div>

 When beeing encourged to watch Sesame Street and moving from the group 1 (disadvantaged inner city) to group 2 (advantaged suburban) and 4 (disadvantaged rural) shows a significant postive result, with the largest effect of going from group 1 to 2, which has a effect of 4.25 on scale from 0 to 54.

+Missing:
+1 rest of H3 conclusion: reject H3
+2 Conclusion
+3 Other corrections.